<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 As commercial genetic testing costs drop, the direct-to-consumer genetic testing business has grown exponentially.
 As companies have gained more DNA data, potential risks have begun to emerge.
 Chief among these risks is the efficacy of these tests.
 As the FDA points out, these direct-to-consumer genetic tests come with varying levels of evidence that they perform in accordance with their claims.
 What’s more, not all of these commercial tests are reviewed by the FDA.

-Another risk is to your privacy.
+Another risk is privacy.
 Among other issues, companies handling this sensitive data have proven at risk of hacking.
 Companies are also finding that law enforcement and the federal government have interest in securing access to their DNA databases to help solve cases.
 Many of these commercial genetic testing companies have policies in place for sharing genetic data with third parties.
-The rules in this space are still evolving, but there is limited legislation at present to protect your genetic data in this space.
+The rules in this space are still evolving, but there is limited legislation at present to protect genetic data in this space.

 Microbiome